Getting looks but no sales?

 1. They Make Their Unique Value Proposition(s) Clear

-Visitors should clearly see on your homepage or landing page why they should do business with you and the benefit of it.
+Visitors should clearly see on your homepage or landing page why they should do business with you and the benefits of doing so.

 A great example of this is MailChimp:

 There are plenty of email service providers out there, so for a company like MailChimp it’s quite difficult to differentiate yourself from the pack.
-MailChimp made themselves different by focusing on making email campaigns easy.
+MailChimp made itself different by focusing on making email campaigns that make you money.

 Not to mention, if you have ever used their service – everything from campaign creation to sending out your emails is really simple and clear.

-For example they state free shipping on orders over $149:
+For example, they state free shipping on orders over $99:

 Scroll down the page a little bit, and you’ll see some reassurances:

-Certainly having 12,266 fans on Facebook doesn’t hurt their conversion rate, either.
+Certainly, having over 18,000 5-star reviews doesn’t hurt their conversion rate, either.

-Mozilla increased downloads of their popular Firefox browser by having a stronger call-to-action.
+As a great historical example, Mozilla increased downloads of their popular Firefox browser by having a stronger call-to-action.
 “Download Now – Free” performed better than “Try Firefox 3”.
-They made it clear that Firefox was free and called the viewer to download the program.
+This makes the psychology of CTAs clear that Firefox was free and drew the reader to download the program.

-Proflowers is a site known for high conversion rates, with some estimates being around 40%.
-They make it really easy for customers who are in a hurry to buy flowers – they can start by simply picking a day they need the flowers by:
+Instacart sees high conversion rates, with some estimates being around 70%.
+They make it really easy for customers who are in a hurry to buy groceries and other items – they can start by simply seeing their estimated delivery time if they order at that moment:

-ProFlowers eliminates any initial questions that the prospect may have.
+Instacart eliminates any initial questions that the prospect may have.
 The prospect knows right away the answer to the question “can you get this to me by __?”
 They’re helping to overcome any obstacles to a purchase.
-See if you can do something like Proflowers has done—answer one of your most popular questions in a clear, above the fold headline.
+See if you can do something like Instacart has done—answer one of your most popular questions in a clear, above-the-fold headline.
 If some obstacles to prospects purchasing from you are:

 “I don’t feel comfortable purchasing from a small company like yours” – then some ideas to help overcome this fear could be: